Why Are There Two Different Units for Cholesterol?

 When lifestyle changes are insufficient, or where cardiovascular risk is already elevated, medication is often recommended.
 Statins are the most widely prescribed and well-evidenced cholesterol-lowering drugs.
 They work by reducing the liver's production of cholesterol and are generally safe and well tolerated.

-Other medications, including ezetimibe, PCSK9 inhibitors, and fibrates, are used in specific situations, particularly in familial hypercholesterolaemia or where statins alone are insufficient.
-Your GP will determine whether medication is appropriate based on your full risk profile, not just your cholesterol numbers alone.
+Other medications, including ezetimibe, PCSK9 inhibitors, and fibrates, are used in specific situations, particularly in familial hypercholesterolemia or where statins alone are insufficient.
+Your doctor will determine whether medication is appropriate based on your full risk profile, not just your cholesterol numbers alone.

-Familial Hypercholesterolaemia (FH): FH is a genetic condition that causes very high LDL cholesterol from birth, regardless of diet.
-It affects around 1 in 250 people in the UK and significantly increases cardiovascular risk if untreated.
-If your LDL is above 4.9 mmol/L (190 mg/dL) or you have a strong family history of early heart disease, speak to your GP about whether FH testing is appropriate.
+Familial Hypercholesterolemia (FH): FH is a genetic condition that causes very high LDL cholesterol from birth, regardless of diet.
+It affects around 1 in 250 people and significantly increases cardiovascular risk if untreated.
+If your LDL is above 190 mg/dL (4.9 mmol/L) or you have a strong family history of early heart disease, talk to your doctor about whether FH testing is appropriate.

 Frequently Asked Questions

-Why does my UK cholesterol reading look so different to values I see in American articles?
+Why does my cholesterol reading look so different from values I see in international articles?

-Because the UK uses mmol/L and the US uses mg/dL, the numbers differ by a factor of approximately 38.67.
-A total cholesterol of 5.0 mmol/L in the UK is the same as 193 mg/dL in the US.
+Because the US uses mg/dL while the UK, Europe, Canada, and most of the world use mmol/L, the numbers differ by a factor of approximately 38.67.
+A total cholesterol of 193 mg/dL in the US is the same as 5.0 mmol/L in the UK.
 Triglycerides use a slightly different factor (88.5).
 Our converter handles all four lipid panel values simultaneously so you can compare like for like.

-A total cholesterol of 5.0 mmol/L is at the upper end of the desirable range.
-The UK target is generally to keep total cholesterol below 5.0 mmol/L. However, total cholesterol in isolation is not the most useful measure.
+A total cholesterol of 200 mg/dL sits exactly at the threshold between "desirable" and "borderline high" under US guidelines, which classify below 200 mg/dL as desirable, 200 to 239 as borderline high, and 240 and above as high.
+However, total cholesterol in isolation is not the most useful measure.
 The breakdown between LDL and HDL, your ratio of total cholesterol to HDL, and your broader cardiovascular risk profile are all more clinically meaningful than the total figure alone.

 What is a healthy cholesterol ratio?

 The total cholesterol to HDL ratio (TC:HDL) is a useful summary measure.
 It is calculated by dividing your total cholesterol by your HDL.
 A ratio below 4.0 is generally considered healthy.
 A ratio below 3.5 is ideal.
-For example, a total cholesterol of 5.0 mmol/L with an HDL of 1.6 mmol/L gives a ratio of 3.1, which is good.
-The same total cholesterol with an HDL of 0.9 gives a ratio of 5.6, which indicates higher risk.
-Your GP may calculate this ratio as part of your cardiovascular risk assessment.
+For example, a total cholesterol of 200 mg/dL with an HDL of 62 mg/dL gives a ratio of 3.2, which is good.
+The same total cholesterol with an HDL of 35 gives a ratio of 5.7, which indicates higher risk.
+Your doctor may calculate this ratio as part of your cardiovascular risk assessment.

 How often should I have my cholesterol tested?

-For adults with no known risk factors or previous high readings, cholesterol is typically tested as part of an NHS health check, which is offered to adults aged 40 to 74 every five years.
-If you have been diagnosed with high cholesterol, have been prescribed statins, or have cardiovascular risk factors such as diabetes or high blood pressure, your GP will recommend more frequent testing, typically every three to twelve months depending on your situation.
+For healthy adults aged 20 and over with no known risk factors, the American Heart Association recommends a cholesterol test every four to six years.
+If you have been diagnosed with high cholesterol, have been prescribed statins, or have cardiovascular risk factors such as diabetes, high blood pressure, or a family history of heart disease, your doctor will recommend more frequent testing, typically every three to twelve months depending on your situation.

 Do I need to fast before a cholesterol test?

-Not necessarily, for most standard NHS cholesterol checks.
+Not necessarily, for most routine cholesterol checks.
 Non-fasting total cholesterol, HDL, and LDL results are considered reliable for routine cardiovascular risk assessment.
 However, triglyceride measurements are significantly affected by recent food and drink, and a fasting sample of at least 9 to 12 hours is usually required for an accurate triglyceride reading.
-If your GP has asked you to fast, follow their instructions.
-If you are unsure, check with the surgery before your test.
+If your doctor has asked you to fast, follow their instructions.
+If you are unsure, check with your doctor's office before your test.

 Can diet alone bring my cholesterol down to a healthy level?